 Three stockades were built around the edge of the city in case of uprising from London’s population.
 Two, on the west side, were built and occupied by Norman knights.
 The third, outside the south-east side was constructed on William’s orders as a royal castle and that became the Tower of London.
 He guarded himself against uprising but also required the allegiance of the town’s population.
 As a result of negotiation by the Bishop of London the King issued a charter of reassurance to its occupants soon after his coronation.

 Despite the conquest, life in the city continued more or less uninterrupted as before.
-England became a part of a larger Anglo-Norman empire.
-Although the majority of the city’s population, which numbered around ten or fifteen thousand, were Saxon it was a very cosmopolitan town where Normans, French, Norwegians, Danes, Jews, Germans and Flemings mingled.
+England became a part of an enlarged Anglo-Norman empire.
+Although the majority of the city’s population, which numbered around ten or fifteen thousand, were Saxon it was a very cosmopolitan town where Normans, French, Norwegians, Danes, Germans and Flemings mingled.
+William additionally invited to London a community of Jews from Rouen in Normandy.

 After ten years on the throne William’s son, William Rufus, ordered the construction of a great new hall as an extension to the Palace of Westminster and it was completed in time for him to hold court there at Whitsuntide 1099.
 By the standards of the day the great Westminster Hall was a vast building, certainly the largest hall in England and possibly the whole of Europe.
 The Court of Exchequer, responsible for the accounts of the Treasury, began to conduct its business from the Great Hall, with its clerks housed close by.